HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Acknowledgments

 The authors thank Amanda Bosh (MIT), Tim Brothers (MIT Wallace Astrophysical Observatory), Julien de Wit (MIT), Artem Burdanov (MIT), Songhu Wang (Yale University), Enrique Herrero (IEEC/OAdM), Jonathan Irwin (Harvard-CfA), Samuel Hadden (Harvard-CfA), Özgür Baştürk (Ankara University), Ergün Ege (Istanbul University), and Brice-Olivier Demory (University of Bern) and for helping to coordinate follow-up observations.

+We thank the anonymous referee for their helpful comments and suggestions, which greatly improved this work.
 M.N.G. and C.X.H. acknowledge support from MIT's Kavli Institute as Juan Carlos Torres Fellows.
 T.D. acknowledges support from MIT’s Kavli Institute as a Kavli postdoctoral fellow.
 A.V.'s work was performed under contract with the California Institute of Technology/Jet Propulsion Laboratory funded by NASA through the Sagan Fellowship Program executed by the NASA Exoplanet Science Institute.
 I.R. acknowledges support from the Spanish Ministry of Science, Innovation and Universities (MCIU) and the Fondo Europeo de Desarrollo Regional (FEDER) through grant PGC2018-098153-B-C33, as well as the support of the Generalitat de Catalunya/CERCA program.
 B.V.R. and J.N.W. thank the Heising-Simons foundation for support.
 I.J.M.C. acknowledges support from the NSF through grant AST-1824644, and from NASA through Caltech/JPL grant RSA-1610091.

 \textbf{Facilities:} TESS, FLWO: 1.5m (TRES), LCO: 1m (NRES), OHP: 1.93m (SOPHIE), Gemini/NIRI, OAA: 0.4m.

 \textbf{Software:} \texttt{Python} (\citealt{Python}), \texttt{numpy} (\citealt{numpy}), \texttt{scipy} (\citealt{scipy}), \texttt{matplotlib} (\citealt{matplotlib}), \texttt{astropy} (\citealt{astropy:2018}), \texttt{pandas} (\citealt{pandas:2010}), \allesfitter{} (\citealt[][and in prep.]{allesfitter}) \texttt{emcee} (\citealt{emcee}), \texttt{corner} (\citealt{corner}), \texttt{tqdm} (doi:10.5281/zenodo.1468033), \texttt{lightkurve} (\citealt{Lightkurve:2018}), \texttt{Transit Least Squares} (\citealt{TLS}), \VESPA{} (\citealt{VESPA_paper}), \isochrones{} (\citealt{Morton:2015}), \isoclassify{} (\citealt{Huber:2017}), \forecaster{} (\citealt{chen2017}), \texttt{exoplanet} \citep{exoplanet:exoplanet}, \texttt{starry} \citep{exoplanet:luger18}, \texttt{pymc3} \citep{exoplanet:pymc3}, \texttt{theano} \citep{exoplanet:theano}, \texttt{rebound} \citep{rebound:2012}.